Comparing the Cost of Maintaining Oiled Timber vs Lacquered Timber Floors

 Oiled finishes are versatile and can be applied to various types of wood, including engineered timber floors and natural wood flooring.
 This makes them suitable for a wide range of applications, from traditional hardwood floors to modern engineered options.

-11. Timeless Elegance
+11. The Timeless Elegance of Oiled Timber Flooring

 Oiled wood floors offer a timeless elegance that complements any interior style.
 Whether you prefer a rustic, traditional look or a sleek, modern design, an oiled finish enhances the natural charm of the wood, adding value and beauty to your space.